csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 * From Jan 2020 to Nov 2020, station ids were purely numeric.
 On Dec 2020, alphanumeric station ids were added; however, on several occasions their previous numeric ids were also used.

-  - Change data type for ids from INT64 to STRING.
-There is also a need for new unique ids that remains.
+  - It is necessary to change data type for station ids from INT64 to STRING.

+  - There is also a need for new and unique ids for the stations.

 #### Fixing Column Data Type
 The following query is ran for multiple tables to correct column types.